 - The backup will immediately start and a backup progress bar will display for the duration of the operation.
 This process may take several hours to complete.

 - Once completed, the backup area will display the both the last time the backup was made, as well as the next backup's date.

 Return to Top

-Mac OSX Time Machine
+macOS Time Machine

-If this is the first time using a My Cloud device and need assistance setting up the unit, please visit Answer ID 10439: How to set up a My Cloud Storage device.
+- If this is the first time using a My Cloud device and need assistance setting up the unit, please visit Answer ID 10439: How to set up a My Cloud Storage device

-Apple's Time Machine requires a Time Machine server, running on the network attached storage drive to function.
-The WD Sentinel family of NAS products run on a Windows-based operating system, and does not support Apple's Time Machine.
+- Apple's Time Machine requires a Time Machine server, running on the network attached storage drive to function.
+The WD Sentinel family of NAS products run on a Windows-based operating system, and does not support Apple's Time Machine

 - Click on the Apple icon on the top-left of the screen.

 - From the drop down menu, click on System Preferences....

 - On the System Preference Window, open Time Machine.